Fight the Mite Initiative: Honey Bee Research

 · “Are there other species of Tropilaelaps threatening Apis mellifera as well?"

-A couple of years ago, I was all squared away planning my trip to Thailand to study this parasite and then I got word that funding had dried up.
+Just a few months ago, I was all squared away planning my trip to Thailand to study this parasite and then I got word that funding had dried up.
 Years of cuts to the research budget meant that there just wasn’t enough to go around.
 International travel isn’t cheap but I’m not willing to give up on this project.
-The stakes are too high for inaction.
-A number of beekeepers and bee researchers have already started raising money to ensure this project can be completed.
+It needs to happen and a number of beekeepers have already started raising money to ensure it does.
+They told me if I didn’t start a GoFundMe page in the next week they’d start one for me so here it is.
+I’ve already been awarded a grant that will cover the cost of some consumable supplies that I’ll need in Thailand.
 I’ll just need $25,382 to cover the remaining costs.
 Here’s a breakdown of the costs:

 Lodging (6,000 baht per month):